oaroki-git/worst-pixel-sorter/README.md

  - PIL (pillow)

 # showcase
-works the best with PNG files.
+works the best with PNG files; lossy compressed image artifacts make it look less appealing

 on the off chance that it actually looks good, this is what it can look like: